Here's a sample of our volunteer opportunities:VIEW AS

 We strive to make all aspects of sailing assessible.

 Our keelboat fleet includes five keelboats, each specially rigged and equipped with adaptive features to make sailing the San Francisco Bay possible for people with disabilities.
-Additionally, we have 23 Access Dinghies, ranging in size from 8 to 14 feet long, all of which are specifically designed for people with disabilities.
+Additionally, we have 23 Access Dinghies, ranging in size from 8 to 14 feet long.
 Some of these are equipped with servo motors so that people with severe physical disabilities can sail solo.

 We serve approximately 50 participants each weekend.
 Our participants range in age from eight to 80 and include people with mental, physical, and developmental disabilities.
 Some participants have never sailed before and some have been sailing all their lives.
 Through our sailing programs, participants learn to sail by themselves in the dinghy program and as part of a crew in the keelboat program.